boom-zze/boom-zze/README.md

 # Hi there!
 I'm James Tseng (曾瑞誠) 👋

-Senior Image Processing Algorithm Engineer with 4+ years of experience in medical imaging and industrial vision.
+Image Processing Algorithm Engineer with 4+ years of experience in medical imaging and industrial vision.
 Specializing in semiconductor AOI system development and deep learning integration.

 ## 🔭 Current Work